zhangshushu15/zhangshushu15.github.com/README.md

 # Personal Website

 This repository contains the source code for a simple personal website built with **Next.js** and **Tailwind CSS**.
-The project is located in the `personal-site` directory.
+All project files live in the repository root.

 ## Getting Started